Classifying theory for simplicial parametrized groups: Introduction

 \end{theorem}

-In \cite{RS} it is proven that the set $\check{H}^1(B,|G|)$ is isomorphic to the set $[B,B|G|]_{\cK/B}$ of homotopy classes of maps in $\cK/B$ from $B$ into the classifying space $B|G|$ of the group object $|G|$.
-Therefore the isomorphism of Theorem~\ref{main result} can be restated as an isomorphism of sets
+We discuss some consequences of this theorem.
+To begin with, the parametrized setting is a natural topological environment for the sheaf theoretic notions of higher torsors discussed in \cite{Breen1, Breen2}.
+However, Theorem~\ref{main result} is interesting (and new) even if the parametrized group $G$ is trivial in the sense that it is equal to the product $B\times G$ for some simplicial group $G$ in $\cK$.
+In this case it follows from results of \cite{RS} that the isomorphism of Theorem~\ref{main result} can be restated as an isomorphism of sets

-Our proof of Theorem~\ref{main result} shows more than what is stated: in the course of our proof we construct a universal $G$-cocycle on $B|G|$ with the property that every $G$-cocycle on $B$ is equivalent to one obtained from this universal cocycle via a map in $\cK/B$ from $B$ to $B|G|$, unique up to homotopy of maps in $\cK/B$.
+where $[B,B|G|]$ denotes the set of homotopy classes of maps from $B$ into $B|G|$.
+Thus $B|G|$ is a classifying space for non-abelian cohomology with coefficients in $G$.
+In fact our proof of Theorem~\ref{main result} shows more than what is stated in this case: in the course of our proof we construct a {\em universal} higher $G$-torsor on $B|G|$ with the property that every higher $G$-torsor on $B$ is equivalent to one obtained from this universal higher torsor via a map from $B$ to $B|G|$, unique up to homotopy of maps.